 After you enter the credentials, click on Connect.

 You will now have access to your website’s file directory from where you can remove the robust.txt file of your WordPress website.
-The robots.txt file is in your website’s root directory, also called the “public_html” folder.
-You can navigate to it using Filezilla Explorer.
+The robots.txt file is located in your website’s root directory, also known as the “public_html” folder.
+You can navigate to it using FileZilla Explorer.

-Once you find the robots.txt file, right-click on the file and select Delete.
+Once you have found the robots.txt file, right-click on it and select ‘Delete’.

 That’s it!
 You have successfully removed the robots.txt file from your WordPress website.